RelationalAI CLI

 rai list-users

-You can retrieve user details from the system using the get-user
+You can get information for a user using the CLI get-user

 rai get-user auth0|123456789